personyze/personyze-template-language/subst_user_data_syntax.md

 They must have `form="form_name"` and `name="input_name"` attributes.
 Also they can have the following attributes that will be handled by the form:

 - `required="1"` - Makes the input required (the form cannot be submitted if this input is not filled in).
+No such attribute, or empty value (like `required=""`) makes the field optional.
 - `pattern="..."` - Regular expression to validate the input.
 - `data-valid_if="..."` - JavaScript code that will be executed to validate the input.
 If it returns boolean true, then the value is considered to be ok.
 If boolean false - the value is invalid, and error message will be shown.
 Either the message set on the form element in `data-invalid_value_message="..."` attribute, or a default one.
 If the code returns string, this string will be shown as error message.
 - `data-use_hidden="1"` - Normally, if the input is hidden (see about form cases below), it's value is not returned by `form._get_value()` or `form._get_value_ex()`.
 If you specify this attribute, the input will be included in the form value anyway.